Which place is cheaper, Eugene or Boston?

 Both Eugene and Boston are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Boston for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Be prepared for some very cold days in Boston.
 Boston is much colder than Eugene in the winter.
-The temperature in Boston is usually 29°F (-2°C) in January, and Eugene stays around 41°F (5°C).
+The daily temperature in Boston averages around 29°F (-2°C) in January, and Eugene fluctuates around 41°F (5°C).

 It rains a lot this time of the year in Eugene.
 In January, Boston usually receives less rain than Eugene.
 Boston gets 3.4 inches (87 mm) of rain, while Eugene receives 7.1 inches (181 mm) of rain each month for the winter.